 The Right to Information

-The Freedom Of Information Act will extend this right to allow access to all types of corporate, business information held
+The Freedom of Information Act extends this right to allow access to all types of corporate, business information held.

-Applicants will not be required to mention the FOI Act when making a request for information.
+You will not be required to mention either the FOI Act or give a reason for your request when making a request for information.

-Before the Trust is required to respond, a request will have to satisfy certain conditions.
-A request for information under The Act's general right of access must be:
+Before the Trust is required to respond, a request will have to satisfy certain conditions:

-- State the name and address of the applicant for correspondence
+- State the name of the applicant, address for correspondence

 - Include sufficient information to enable the Trust to identify the information requested